isonil/MMORPG/README.md

 # About
-An attempt to make a 2D MMORPG game in C++ as a kid.
+An attempt to make a 2D MMORPG game from scratch in C++ as a kid.
 This is a very old, unfinished project, which I made when I was about 14 years old.
 It's poorly written but hey, at least it works.

 The project consists of 5 sub-projects:
 - Client